Day 1 – Zanzibar, Tanzania

 Day 10 — Andavadoaka and Nosy Hao, Madagascar

 Another first on this voyage will be our visit to the small fishing community of Andavadoaka.
 The village lies on the edge of a shallow lagoon protected from the open ocean by a series of fringing and submerged barrier reefs that support substantial coral growth.
 The reef provides a vital resource for a local artisanal fishery.
 Owing to the remote setting and geographic isolation, these coral reefs are thought to possess a significantly higher abundance and diversity of species than other reefs in southwest Madagascar.
-Andavadoaka is also home to the Vezo fishing people, who are known for their dependence upon the ocean.
+Like Belo sur Mer, Andavadoaka is home to the Vezo fishing people, who are known for their dependence upon the ocean.

 This morning we hope to learn more about community projects that assist and promote the sustainable management of marine resources.
 Biodiversity studies have identified many hundreds of marine species in the waters in the area.
 The reefs around Andavadoaka represent some of the most well-developed coral reef systems in the Indian Ocean.